Nicky Ryan: Personal life and interests

 Ryan was a long-time partner and later husband of Roma (née Shane).
 They had two daughters together, Ebony (b.
-1978) and Persia (b.1983).
+1978) and Persia (b.
+1983).
 Enya is godmother to Persia, who was born during her time living with the Ryans.
 The sisters both helped with artwork contributions for the 2005 album Amarantine.

 In addition to music and his fascination with sound, Ryan also 'had a profound interest in astronomy and would often wrap his daughters in blankets and take them out into the garden to look at the night sky.
 He also read extensively, was interested in art and regularly walked Killiney Hill'.

 Death

-The first official news of Ryan's passing was shared by Irish music publication Hotpress on 11 September, with the publication understanding 'that Nicky had gone into hospital for tests, but there were sudden complications'.
+The first official news of Ryan's death was shared by Irish music publication Hotpress on 11 September, with the publication understanding 'that Nicky had gone into hospital for tests, but there were sudden complications'.
 His death was later confirmed to have occurred on 10 September, at St Vincent's Private Hospital in Dublin.

 Ryan lay in repose for two hours on 14 September 2025 at Quinn's of Glasthule funeral home, before being taken to the National Maritime Museum in Dún Laoghaire, Ireland.

 The humanist funeral ceremony for Ryan and his loved ones took place on 15 September 2025, followed by a private burial attended by immediate family.

-Ryan is 'survived by his “wife, soul-mate and best friend for just short of 50 years” Roma, his daughters Ebony and Persia and his “beloved friend and colleague” Enya.'
+Ryan is survived by Roma, his "wife, soul-mate and best friend for just short of 50 years", his daughters Ebony and Persia and his "beloved friend and colleague" Enya.